 We have – in past years – attended Detroit.
 With the enthusiasm that comes from entering a new professional area, I (along with a few thousand others) endured the indifferent weather and ridiculous room rates to enjoy most of what’s new from the domestic carmakers, along with much of what’s new from the import OEMs.
 The Detroit auto show franchise may not be as big or as all-consuming as it was at one time, but it’s hard to discount its news value within a resurgent industry.
+If you store your car in the garage and notice that the door is malfunctioning, then consider getting a garage door repair so you are sure that your cars are always secure.

 With that, know that the temp in Detroit is – on the 13th of January – 18 degrees, while feeling like zero.
 In Dallas it’s in the low 60s while feeling like the low 50s.
 I’m in my own chair without having to fight with 5,000 journalists (and an equal number of executive suits) for roughly fifty seats adjacent to the stages.
 In short, with the advent of the Internet the reasons to go to Detroit have never been fewer.
 So, from the satellite offices of the txGarage we can (and will) pick what we regard as the most newsworthy debuts…and we’ll do it right now.
 Here, then, in no particular order but alphabetical are our picks from Detroit: